Vocus (software): 2000s

 During the 2000s, the company continued to expand its public relations services.
 In October 2002, Vocus announced the release of its application programming interface (API), built using Microsoft XML, which allowed companies to integrate Vocus software with other business productivity applications.

 In 2005, Vocus held its initial public offering, selling 5 million shares of stock and raising a total of $45 million.
-The same year, Vocus was ranked number 50 on Washington Business Journal's list of the fastest growing companies, after its revenue grew 32.5% from 2004 to 2005.
+The same year, Vocus was ranked number 50 on the Washington Business Journal's list of the fastest growing companies, after its revenue grew 32.5% from 2004 to 2005.

 Vocus purchased PRWeb, the press release service, in August 2006 for $28 million in cash and stock.
 The acquisition allowed Vocus customers to access PRWeb's online press release distribution services.
 The following year, in 2007, Vocus established a partnership with the Associated Press, allowing Vocus users to distribute press releases within the AP network.

 2010 onwards

 The company continued to expand through acquisitions from 2010 onward.
 In 2010, Vocus acquired two software companies offering public relations services similar to Vocus': the French company Datapresse and the Chinese company BDL Media.
-The same year, the company also acquired the online service Help a Reporter Out (HARO).
-In February 2011, Vocus announced it had acquired two social media marketing companies, Engine 140, which develops marketing software for use with Twitter, and North Social, developer of Facebook customization software.
+In the same year, the company also acquired the online service Help a Reporter Out (HARO).
+In February 2011, Vocus announced it had acquired two social media marketing companies, Engine 140, which develops marketing software for use with Twitter, and North Social, a developer of Facebook customization software.
 In 2012, Vocus acquired the email marketing software company, iContact, for $169 million in cash and stock.

 Vocus holds an annual users conference.
 In 2013, the conference was opened up to all industry communication professionals.
 The "Demand Success" 2013 conference took place June 20 and 21, 2013 and featured keynote speakers Arianna Huffington and Elisabeth Moss (Mad Men).
 The "Demand Success" 2014 conference took place June 5 and 6, 2013 and featured keynote speakers Randi Zuckerberg, Adrian Grenier and Judy Smith.

-In October 14, 2014, Cision and Vocus announced a friendly merger of the two public relations companies.
+On October 14, 2014, Cision and Vocus announced a friendly merger of the two public relations companies.
 Cision based in Sweden will relocate its headquarters to Chicago and so will Vocus from Maryland.
 The company is based out of Chicago and the combined entity is known as Cision.